9 things to see and do in Barcelos, Portugal

 Many of the buildings are in ruins but there are still some very impressive ones, such as the town hall and the baroque monuments of the Walkway of the Benches gardens.
 I fell in love with this one though; the Solar dos Pinheiros with its pretty windows and sand-coloured stone.

-If you want to visit Barcelos as part of a day trip that incorporates some of the Minho’s other great spots, such as Ponte de Lima and Viana do Castelo, this tour may interest you: Minho Day Trip From Porto Including Lunch.
+If you want to visit Barcelos as part of a day trip that incorporates some of the Minho’s other great spots, such as Ponte de Lima and Viana do Castelo, this tour may interest you: Minho Day Trip From Porto, or this very similar tour, with lunch.

 We stayed at the Bagoeira Hotel which was comfortable and clean, with good service, and overlooks the weekly market.